Founded in 2007, ICFC is a registered Canadian charity (Charitable Registration # 85247 8189

 collaborates on "conservation and development" programs (some predominantly development) in

 Latin America and the Caribbean, mostly with CIDA funding.
 In the five years ending March 2012,

 spending outside Canada averaged $255,027 per year (9% of total expenditures);

 Conservancy, which publishes the quarterly Biodiversity;

-- Wildlife Conservation Society Canada, which works
+- Wildlife Conservation Society Canada, which

 mainly in Canada, but has been active in the USA, Laos, Africa and Latin America.
 In the five years

 ending March 2012, spending outside Canada averaged $141,261 per year (9% of total expenditures);